-Many companies are facing financial challenges following measures introduced by the Government to close ‘un-essential’ businesses, and are seeing a huge shift towards working from home.
-Whilst these measures are required, what happens when a company is unable to discharge its debts as and when they fall due?
+Many companies are facing financial challenges following measures introduced by the Government to close ‘un-essential’ businesses and are seeing a huge shift towards working from home.
+Whilst these measures are required, what happens when a company cannot discharge its debts as and when they fall due?
 Here we have a look at some of the key considerations for both the creditor and the debtor.

 I am owed money from a Company but they have not paid, what can I do?

 In the first instance it is necessary to ascertain whether the debt is disputed by the debtor or not.
 If the debt is disputed, a creditor should see whether the dispute can be resolved and may seek resolution through alternative dispute methods such as mediation.
 If the debt is disputed and no resolution can be reached, then a claim may be issued for the recovery of the debt in the county court and the debtor would have the opportunity to agree that the debt is due and payable, or to defend the proceedings.

 Alternatively, if the debt is not disputed, creditors may consider serving a Statutory Demand on the debtor company which would allow the debtor company 21 days in which to make payment of the debt.
 Should payment not be made, and where the debt is not disputed following service, the failure to pay can be used as good evidence to a Winding Up Petition to evidence that the debtor company is unable to pay its debts as they fall due.